Twirelab/nestjs-auth0/README.md

 ## Migration from 0.x to 1.0

-This is a **breaking change** release that migrates from Auth0 v4 to v5.
+This is a **breaking change** release that migrates from Auth0 v4 to v5 and NestJS 10 to 11.
 Here are the key changes:

 ### Breaking Changes

 1. **Auth0 v5 Migration**: Updated from Auth0 v4 to v5
+2. **NestJS v11 Migration**: Updated from NestJS 10 to 11
-2. **TypeScript Types**: Auth0 v5 includes built-in TypeScript types - you no longer need `@types/auth0`
+3. **TypeScript Types**: Auth0 v5 includes built-in TypeScript types - you no longer need `@types/auth0`
-3. **API Changes**: Some method names and signatures have changed in Auth0 v5
+4. **API Changes**: Some method names and signatures have changed in Auth0 v5
+5. **Peer Dependencies**: Updated peer dependencies to require NestJS 11+

 ### Migration Steps